 The primary differences, however, are that lawsuits are voluntarily brought in civil courts where juries make final decisions.
 In contrast, North Carolina workers’ compensation law requires employers to report injuries and disputes to be resolved by Deputy Commissioners who usually have significant experience applying the specific laws.

 What if My Employer Wanted to Injure Me?

 As with most things related to the law, there are exceptions to the general rule that all work injuries go through the workers’ comp system and not the courts.
 Sometimes, the answer to the question, “I’ve been injured at work, can I sue?” is yes.

 The exception to the “no suing” rule is if your employer acted in a way that may have been intentional.

-For example, if your boss got angry and whacked you over the head with a chair, you would probably be able to sue them personally (and it might be time to look for a new job…).
+For example, if your boss got angry and whacked you over the head with a chair, you would probably be able to sue them personally.

-Three of our workers’ comp lawyers are NC Board-Certified Specialists in Workers’ Compensation Law, several used to work for workers’ compensation insurance companies and two of our attorneys used to work for the North Carolina Industrial Commission (NCIC – the legal body in charge of enforcing workers’ comp laws).*
+Several lawyers on our workers’ compensation team are North Carolina State Bar Board Certified Specialists in Workers’ Compensation law, several used to work for workers’ compensation insurance companies, and two of our attorneys used to work for the North Carolina Industrial Commission (the legal body in charge of enforcing workers’ comp laws).Text Us